BigPolarBear1/factorization/README.md

 #### To run from folder "binomial_sieve":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
-To run: python3 run_qs.py -keysize 50 -base 500 -debug 1 -lin_size 100_000 -quad_size 4
+To run: python3 run_qs.py -keysize 40 -base 200 -debug 1 -lin_size 100_000 -quad_size 10 -t 30

-UPDATE: I'm going to refactor this completely tomorrow.
-Building this PoC actually made me realize there is a much more practical approach to this.
-We can work purely with a residue map and just pull B-smooths out of it in a way that is algorithmically sound.
-I should be able to write the implementation in a single day tomorrow.
-With that done, it will be over quick.
-Im completely certain now that it will work.
-This ends tomorrow for sure.
-I hope you are all happy. fcking nazi transphobes.
-After this i want NOTHING to do with Beglium or any other country allied with the US.
-Go to hell.
-I'll be looking toward Asia for my future.
-I have my principles and I'm willing to die for them, I will never be on the side of people who are openly ridiculing folks like me.
+This is how this is supposed to be sieved!
+Finally got it.
+Let me begin improving this now :).
+This differs from quadratic sieve in that we are able to sieve with polynomials with non-zero derivatives, hence giving us more precision (adds a linear offset).
+Now.. optimize optimize optimize....

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>